I put the G3 in a Marathon rack, which came with the following fan. Sunon, KD1212PTS1-6A, 12VDC, 5.4W.

 How I Reduced Fan Noise in my G4 Tower

-(and a couple of giraffes)
+(and a couple of giraffes) have seen this page. |

 Comments, suggestions, and corrections are welcome.
 WebGuy @ barnabas.com.